Neon CLI quickstart

 Set your project context or specify `--project-id <your-project-id>` if you have more than one Neon project.

-For more about the `branches` command, see [Neon CLI commands — branches](https://neon.com/docs/reference/cli-branches).
+For more about the `branches` command, see [Neon CLI commands: branches](https://neon.com/docs/cli/branches).

 ### Get a connection string

-This will give you the connection string for the default branch in your project:
+Get the connection string for the default branch in your project:

 ```bash

-neon connection-string
+neonctl connection-string

 ```